avgsurfman/ros2pidocs/installation-notes.md

-# ROS2 on Raspberry Pi 4B SETUP
+# ROS2 on Raspberry Pi
+A guide to setup and compile from source ROS2 on Debian bookworm.

 ### SKIP THE FIRST PART IF THE RASPBERRY PI IS NOT TAKEN RIGHT OUT OF THE BOX